 If the deceased was retired:

-If the total value of all the deceased’s pension savings is more than the lifetime allowance, you may have to pay more tax on any pension savings you inherit.
+If the total value of all the deceased’s pension savings is more than the lifetime allowance, you might have to pay more tax on any pension savings you inherit.

 More help with sorting out a pension

-If you need more information about sorting out the pension of someone who’s died, or how you should claim their pension, contact the Pension Advisory Service.
+If you need more information about sorting out the pension of someone who’s died, or how you should claim their pension, contact the Pensions Advisory Serviceopens in new window.